-At 31 December 2019, there is one group of customers (forming a single group) with a receivables' balance exceeding 10% of the Group's monetary assets as of that date (31 December 2018: two groups of customers (each forming a single group) with a receivables' balance exceeding 10% of the Group's monetary assets as of that date).
+At 31 December 2020 and 2019, there was one group of customers (forming a single group) with a receivables' balance exceeding 10% of the Group's monetary assets as of these dates.

 (c) Liquidity risk

 Liquidity risk is defined as the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Group's finance department is responsible for the management of liquidity risk, including funding, settlements, related processes and policies.
 The operational, capital, tax and other requirements and obligations of the Group are considered in the management of liquidity risk.
 Management utilises cash flow forecasts and other financial information to manage liquidity risk.